barrucadu/lookwhattheshoggothdraggedin.com/pages/privacy.markdown

 ## Comments

+!!! attention ""
+    You can disable comments by blocking the domain `commento.lookwhattheshoggothdraggedin.com`.

 Commenting is implemented with a self-hosted instance of [commento][].

-**You can disable comments by blocking the domain `commento.lookwhattheshoggothdraggedin.com`.**

 ![This is what the comments look like.](files/privacy/comments.png)